ibm-cloud-docs/CDN/how-to-https.md

 #### Verify that this Standard method to address Domain Validation is ready for the CA
 {: #verify-that-this-standard-method-to-address-domain-validation-is-ready-for-the-ca}

-* To verify this method works through `curl`, execute that command for the Challenge URL.
+* To verify this method works through `curl`, run that command for the Challenge URL.
     ```
     curl -v http://cdn.example.com/.well-known/acme-challenge/examplechallenge-fileobject
     ```